 - Cost effective.

 One of the biggest pros the vinyl door has is it’s cost!
 It is one of the least expensive doors on the market and with impressive styles and colours you can achieve a wow kitchen without a huge price tag.

 One persons con is another persons pro!
 Although vinyl doors can never look the same as a natural wood product….sometimes that’s exactly what our clients want.
 Natural woods come with shakes, sap marks and knots that some clients simply don’t like.
 With a vinyl door, what you see is what you get which is peace of mind for some clients.
 Also, because we aren’t looking at a natural product, some of the wood effects vinyls have some very interesting effects to them which would be hard if not impossible to replicate with stains etc on a real wood door and there are some lovely looking wood effect doors in the vinyl ranges.

 Vinyl doors are extremely robust when it comes to dirt and stains and are very easy to clean.
 It is the most easy to clean surface on the door market which is a big selling point to clients who are wanting a low maintenance kitchen.
 There are sprays available for cleaning this product which you can purchase from our online shop which is opening soon.

 Because vinyl doors have a limited range in colours, it is more likely that there is a matching board out of which we can make the cabinets, ensuring a completely colour co-ordinated finish to the interior of the cabinet.

 The pros and cons of vinyl doors are pretty finely balanced but the cost saving element and easy to clean nature of the doors really does give it that edge needed to maintain this doors popularity.

-If you’d like to find out more and physically see the doors mentioned above then please visit our Kingston Park showroom and speak to one of our experienced designers
+If you’d like to find out more and physically see the doors mentioned above then please visit our Newcastle showroom and speak to one of our experienced designers